lunasec-io/lunasec/docs/blog/2022-07-20-vex-silence-false-positives.md

 ### A Solution: VEX

 The NTIA is developing a standard containing the minimum information for exchanging security advisories in a machine readable format called VEX[^3].
-Besides being a clever bit of wordplay, VEX documents enable consumers to enhance the accuracy (precision??) of their vulnerability assessment tools.
+Besides being a clever bit of wordplay, VEX documents enable consumers to enhance the accuracy of their vulnerability assessment tools.

     **vex**  /veks/